hapax/hapax.github.io/assets/chuzenji.md

 thermodynamic necessity, does not comfort me.

 I head back down to the main street, no plans in mind.
-Life would nibble at them anyway.
+Life would nibble away at them anyway.
 By the ramp, England's hypothesis is exemplified by the wildflowers sprouting through the gravel of a tumbledown plot.
 At the back sits a rusty lean-to.